penguintech01/penguintech01.github.io/_posts/2017-05-29-padding-oracle-attack.md

 In this case, the decryption module that leaks this information is called the Padding Oracle.
 The Padding Oracle Attack was initially published by [Vaudenay](http://www.iacr.org/cryptodb/archive/2002/EUROCRYPT/2850/2850.pdf) and it's a side-channel chosen-ciphertext attack that works against the Cipher Block Chaining (CBC) mode and the Public Key Cryptography Standards \#7 (PKCS7) padding scheme.
 Side-channel attacks are those that are based on the implementation of a cryptosystem.
-Chosen-ciphertext attacks, are those that enable adversary to submit chosen ciphertexts and decrypt them using a cryptosystem.
+Chosen-ciphertext attacks on the other hand, are those that enable the adversary to submit chosen ciphertexts and decrypt them using a cryptosystem.
 In order to understand how the attack works, we need first to understand how CBC and PKCS7 work.

 ### CBC